 After studying political science at Oberlin College, I went to the University of Chicago where I receive a law degree and a Masters in Public Policy.
 For five years I was a corporate attorney before pursuing more entrepreneurial endeavors and starting my own family.

-After our daughter was born, my wife, Nihal, and I moved to San Anselmo for the same reasons that a lot of young families do: the quality of life and great public schools.
-We were also lucky enough to find and send our daughter to San Anselmo Pre-School (SAPS).
-San Anselmo also has an excellent selection of private schools offering a variety of approaches to instruction.
+My wife and I moved to San Anselmo for the same reasons that a lot of young families do: the quality of life and great public schools.
+San Anselmo has an excellent selection of public and private schools offering a variety of approaches to instruction.